omid-sar/End_to_End_GPT2/README.md

 - **Connect**: Return to the Command Palette, select `SSH: Connect to Host`, and choose your configured host.

 ## File Transfer Using SCP
-Transfer files efficiently from your local machine to your Lambda Labs instance using the SCP command, If you navigate to the directory containing the project folder from the terminal:
+Transfer files efficiently from your local machine to your Lambda Labs instance using the SCP command, If you navigate to the directory containing the project folder from the terminal, the second of "cache files are excluded":

 ```bash
 scp -i ~/.ssh/id_ed25519 -r ./ ubuntu@104.171.203.119:~/